Success for Lindrick Players and their production of 'Beauty and the Beast'

 It’s also so wonderful that the audience’s energy was recognised, as it truly becomes a shared experience when both performers and the crowd are so invested in each other.
 It sounds like this production of 'Beauty and The Beast' was something truly magical for everyone involved!

 Did you enjoy this pantomime?
 Want to see more?
-The next Lindrick Players production will take place at the Carlton in Lindrick Civic Centre in May 2025.
-Follow 'Lindrick Players' on Facebook for further details: www.facebook.com/lindrickplayers
+The next Lindrick Players production will take place at the Carlton in Lindrick Civic Centre, S81 9RE, in May 2025.
+Follow 'Lindrick Players' on Facebook for further details: https://www.facebook.com/lindrickplayers